-ISBN 9780649426256
+ISBN 9780649098552

-Outlines of Industrial Chemistry.
-The Chemistry of the Rubber Industry by Harold E. Potts
+The chemistry of the rubber industry by Harold E. Potts

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.